WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Multiple Access and Error logs and formats can be loaded, parsed and imported along with User Agent parsing and IP Address Geolocation retrieval processes within a single "Import Load" execution.

 A single "Import Load" execution can also be configured to only load logs to Server (single child process) leaving other processes to be executed within another "Import Load" on a centralized computer.
-#### Process Messages in Console - 4 LogFormats, 2 ErrorLogFormats & 6 MySQL Stored Procedures
+#### Process Messages in Console - 4 LogFormats, 2 ErrorLogFormats & 6 MySQL or MariaDB Stored Procedures
 ![Processing Messages Console](./assets/processing_messages_console.png)
-### Application runs on Windows, Linux and MacOS
+### Application runs on Windows, Linux and MacOS.
+Database runs on MySQL and MariaDB.
 This is a fast, reliable processing application with detailed logging and two stages of data parsing.
 First stage is performed in `LOAD DATA LOCAL INFILE` statements.
 Second stage is performed in `process_access_parse` and `process_error_parse` Stored Procedures.